JayKim97/recipe_finder/README.md

 ## Project Status

-Development of recipe finder is currently put on hold
+Development of recipe finder is currently used to practie relational database and SQLalchemy

 ## Contributing